mcrowe/roast-framework/README.md

 # Roast

+__Warning!__ This is a proof of concept that I *may* turn in to an actual library.
+Use at your own risk.

 An insanely simple, functional library for building user interfaces.

 Roast is inspired by The Elm Architecture, and the Redux library.
 It provides a beautifully simple way to build user interfaces, using Coffeescript.